Notes by John Barnard

 received some education there.
 Around 1908,

-Huck was seriously ill, and he remained "delicate" and asthmatic for
+Huck was seriously ill, probably with tuberculosis, and he remained "delicate" and asthmatic for

 most his teenage years.
 By this time the children were living with